 Funding by The DIPG Collaborative, The Cure Starts Now, and all participating foundations must be specifically acknowledged in all presentations and publications that involve research funded by the foundation.
 ALL granting organizations must be stipulated in all written and publicly presented materials with the entire membership of the DIPG/DMG Collaborative and/or The Cure Starts Now, depending on applicable grant.
 Failure to specify support appropriately may result in future grant opportunities denied and may result in cancellation of the awarded grant.
 Our goal is to share research and information, so it is mandatory that any and all study results will be shared promptly with the scientific community and not be kept strictly for proprietary purposes.
 Failure to promptly and fully share any and all study results with the DIPG and broader scientific community may result in a pause and/or complete discontinuation of any funding yet to be disbursed under such research funded by the foundation.
-Consideration for a limited delay, not to exceed 30 days, in reporting of results will be given to unpublished data that is the subject of a patent application.
+Consideration for a limited delay, not to exceed 30 days, in reporting of results will be given to unpublished data that is the subject of a patent application or for journal publishing.
 For clarity, any and all data that is included in a filed patent application must be made available immediately following the filing of such a patent application.
 Any and all submissions to publications must also be submitted to The Cure Starts Now in advance of release and shall be made available to The Cure Starts Now Foundation and the DIPG Collaborative Foundations 30 days following proprietary release in a periodical or journal in full form (not abstract) for the purpose of education of patients, families and donors to the Collaborative.